acageduser/spooky-game/README.md

 This project was created uses our own assets as well as assets from the internet.

-Assets created BY US by hand:
+Assets created BY US using GameMaker:
 - sprJanitor
 - sprLibrarian

+Assets created BY US using Aseprite
+- sprWallPhase1
+- sprWallPhase2
+- sprCursed_Book
+- sprLantern_lit
+- sprLantern_Unlit

 Assets created BY US using Ryan's self developed AI checkpoint model + Lora model in Krita using Stable Diffusion on Automatic1111:
 - sprBookshelf1